Lee Summit, Missouri Therapists

 Many people don’t feel the need to seek help with their mental and/or emotional well-being until they encounter difficulties at home or with family.
 Some of the most common difficulties center around marital troubles and addiction.
 Challenging times like those call for professional assistance.

 In Lee’s Summit in 2016, approximately 60 percent of the adult population was married.
 Twenty-five percent had never been married, 10 percent were divorced, and 5 percent reported losing a spouse to death.
 While the divorce rate is lower than the state average, that doesn’t mean marital strife doesn’t exist.
-The city has a number of counselors and therapists to assist those going through a divorce, the death of a partner, or a similar family issue.
-These professionals can be found in the large healthcare complexes and in private practice.
+The city has several counselors and therapists to assist those going through a divorce, the death of a partner, or a similar family issue.
+These professionals can be found in large healthcare complexes and private practice.